ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0048-the-collapse-architecture-of-thailands-private-schools.md

 - compliance requirements for facilities and staffing
 - limited flexibility in adjusting tuition to rising costs

-These constraints reduce their ability to adapt to economic shocks.
+These constraints reduce their ability to adapt to economic changes.

 ### *6.3 Policy Inertia*